Minnesota's last stretch of unpaved state highway will get a little longer | Bemidji Pioneer

 Seven miles of State Highway 74 in Winona and Wabasha counties already are unpaved.
 It's the only gravel road among the more than 11,000 miles of highway maintained by the Minnesota Department of Transportation.

-Now the agency says it's going to convert another 4 miles of Highway 74 to gravel, north of the community of Elba.
-Work to remove the existing pavement starts Monday, Aug.
-16, and is expected to take about a month.
+Now the agency says it's going to convert another four miles of Highway 74 to gravel, north of the community of Elba.
+Work to remove the existing pavement started Monday and is expected to take about a month.

 When the work is done, the gravel portion of the highway will run from Elba to Weaver.
 That stretch of Highway 74 travels through flood-prone wetlands along the Whitewater River.